khanal-abhi/stackrunner_server/README.md

 ==

 ## About
 [Stack Runner Server](https://github.com/khanal-abhi/stackrunner_server) is the backend for the [Stack Runner](https://github.com/khanal-abhi/stack-runner), an extension for vs code that helps with stack builds for Haskell development.
-This server is required for the extension.
-Please make sure that the binary for the server is available in `$PATH` as `stackrunner_server`, or configure the settings with the proper path.
-Since this server is written in `go`, please make sure you have the latest version of `go` installed on your system.
+Since this server is written in [go](https://golang.org/doc/install), please make sure you have the latest version of [go](https://golang.org/doc/install) installed on your system.

 <hr>